Questions about prevent heart diseases

 9. Want to reduce your high blood pressure?
 First, follow treatments your doctor recommends.
 Then look at 12 extra ways to cut your blood pressure without drugs.

 11. What are good heart beat rates while you are at rest or exercising?
 If my heart seems to be beating very fast sometimes, what should I do?
 See your GP if you notice a sudden change.
 At rest, the NHS says a normal adult heart rate is 60-100 beats per minute.
 But in ‘atrial fibrillation (AF)’, the heart rate can be much higher.
-Important to identify AF early, as people with undetected AF are at risk of experiencing an AF related stroke.
-See NHS advice for the public on AF.
+Important to identify AF early, as people with undetected AF are at risk of a related stroke.
+Symptoms can be shortness of breath, feeling light-headed, palpitations.

 15. How have others like you improved heart health?
 Here are ten top tips from the NHS.